 - Full Online All instruction online with no expectation of class attendance and asynchronous lectures and materials. - Synchronous Online Full online delivery with required times for students to log in and join discussion and lecture live. - Hybrid Mostly online with reduced class meeting schedule of at least 1/3 of standard time but no more than 2/3 of standard time.

 SAFETY MEASURES

-Well-fitting masks that completely cover nose and mouth must be worn indoors at all times.
+Well-fitting masks that completely cover nose and mouth must be worn indoors when a physical distance of six-feet cannot be maintained.
+Employees, students, and guests may choose to wear masks despite social distancing.